Samuel Brady: Battle of Brandywine Creek

 General Howe began his push to take Philadelphia itself in 1777.
 General Washington made his last major stand to protect the Continental Capital at the fords across the Brandywine River in the Battle of Brandywine.
 This battle was fought at a point in Pennsylvania some thirty miles southwest of Philadelphia.
 General Washington deployed General Anthony Wayne's Pennsylvanians to the high ground near Chadds Ford on the Brandywine to defend this river crossing, which provided the best passage across the Brandywine River on the road from Baltimore to Philadelphia.
 Lt.
 Samuel Brady fought under General Wayne at Chad's Ford.
 While General Washington did defend the other fords across the Brandywine, on September 11, 1777, General Howe flanked him and won the day.
 However, General Howe was slow to follow up on his victory at Brandywine, which allowed the bulk of the Continentals to escape to fight another day.
 Samuel's fifteen-year-old brother, John, went with his father to the Battle of Brandywine to gather horses.
 However, he picked up a rifle and joined the line, where he was wounded.
 Samuel's father, Captain John Brady was shot in the mouth at the Battle of Brandywine, which caused him to lose several teeth.
 Soon thereafter John fell victim to pleurisy, which caused the army to send him home.
 When Washington mustered out such officers, he still counted on them to return to their frontier homes and there organize the defenses against the ever-increasing Indian attacks.
-One result of Captain John Brady's stay with his family that winter was his daughter, Liberty whom Captain Brady sadly did not live to see grow up.
+One result of Captain John Brady's stay with his family that winter was his daughter, Liberty, whom Captain Brady did not live to see grow up.